 The glovebox provides a straightforward means to handle air- and moisture-sensitive solids and liquids.
-The glovebox is what it sounds like- a box with gloves attached to one or more sides, allowing for manipulations to be done within the glovebox under an inert atmosphere.
+The glovebox is what it sounds like: a box with gloves attached to one or more sides, allowing for manipulations to be done within the glovebox under an inert atmosphere.

 For manipulations under inert atmospheres, chemists have the choice to use Schlenk/high-vacuum techniques, or to use a glovebox.
 Schlenk and in particular high-vacuum techniques offer a higher degree of control of the atmosphere, and are thus suitable for reactions that are greatly air- and moisture-sensitive.
 The glovebox, however, allows for more manipulations to be done in an inert atmosphere.
 Weighing out reagents, filtering reactions, preparing samples for spectroscopy, and growing crystals are all examples of routine procedures that can more readily be done in a glovebox over a Schlenk/vacuum manifold.
 Advancements in glovebox design allow for more manipulations to be done, such as running reactions at reduced temperatures and doing spectroscopy within the glovebox.